openconfig/public/release/authorization/README.md

 to this group as well.

-The wildcard character "*" (asterisk) is only able to be used as a value in keyed elements.
+The wildcard character "*" (asterisk) is only able to be used as a value in keyed elements, if the keys are missing in a keyed path a wildcard is assumed.
 The wildcard is only used to mask out all possible values but not portions of values, for instance:

 ```shell
     /this/is/a/keyed[name=*]/things - permitted usage of wildcard